Battle of Saintes

 The Battle of Saintes was fought on 1 April 1351 during the Hundred Years' War between French and English forces.
 The French were besieging the town of Saint-Jean-d'Angély when an English relief force arrived.
-The English force was victorious, but the battle was not able to force the end of the siege of Saint-Jean-d'Angély, which fell to the French on 31 August.
+The English force was victorious, but was unable to fulfill its mission, to resupply the besieged.
+The town fell to the French on 31 August.

 Background

 Upon the accession of King John II of France in August 1350, John II ignored his father's King Philip VI's recent extension to the Truce of Calais, and prepared to raise an army for a campaign against the English garrisons in Saintonge.
 An army of several thousand men led by Guy II de Nesle and his deputy Arnoul d'Audrehem arrived before the town of Saint-Jean-d'Angély in February 1351 and laid siege to the town.

 The English garrison of around six hundred men was under pressure due to winter stores almost being exhausted.
 The French had surrounded the town walls, which were in disrepair and had cut off the main trade roads leading south into the English County of Gascony.
 The French learning of a relieving force of several hundred men, led by the Seneschal of Gascony John de Cheverston and Arnaud-Amanieu, a detachment of the French army travelled through the night of 31 March, to intercept the English force.

 The English force had no intention of breaking the siege, but was instead attempting to bring a supply train to the besieged town of Saint-Jean-d'Angély.